agera-edc/DataSpaceConnector/CODEQUALITY.md

 ### Running Checkstyle with Codacy

 Checkstyle is available as a built-in tool in Codacy.
+By clicking on the tool the Checkstyle rule set can be configured.

 ![Checkstyle in Codacy](.attachments/checkstyle_codacy_feature.png)

 With this feature toggled Codacy scans the code and can apply the checks on the PRs.
 From the Codacy dashboard we can see the issues found by Checkstyle with an explanation why it's an issue: